JMariadlcs/nfts-full-repo/README.md

 ## PROJECT

-We are creating 3 contracts:
+We are creating 3 contracts for different NFT implementations:

 1. Basic NFT ✅.
 2. Random IPFS NFT ✅.